ArjenSchwarz/workshop-cloudformation-eventbridge/step1.md

 ## 1.4 Time to test it works

-A test stack is located in [templates/step1-teststack.yaml](templates/step1-teststack.yaml).
+A test stack is located in [solutions/step1-teststack.yaml](solutions/step1-teststack.yaml).
 This stack will attempt to create an S3 bucket with an existing name and therefore will fail.
-Deploy this however you want.
+Deploy this using the command line or in the Console.
 If you wish to use the Makefile and have fog installed you can do so using `make step1-test`.

 When you deploy this step you will notice it fails and you should receive an email about that.